towalink/doc/content/quickstart.rst

 Overview & Quickstart
 *********************

-The Towalink multi-site connectity solution consists of two parts: the Controller and the Nodes.
+The Towalink multi-site connectity solution consists of two parts: the Controller and the Nodes (router devices).
 Towalink is built around proven technology like BGP routing (using Bird) and VPN tunnels (WireGuard) to therewith deliver a powerful but still simple connectivity solution.
+Node configuration is managed using Ansible (securely via ssh over WireGuard).

 The Towalink Controller
 =======================